 - International students must receive approval from the International Centre to work on campus.
 You must be in good standing with the College and maintain a GPA of 60% or higher depending on the position’s requirements.

-For more information, visit CIC – Work on campus.
+For more information, visit IRCC – Work on campus.

 - Students can apply for an off-campus work permit through Citizenship and Immigration Canada.

-- The off-campus work permit would allow you to work part time during school sessions and full time during holidays.
+- The off-campus work permit would allow you to work 20 hrs./week during school sessions and full time during scheduled breaks.
+Please find the Official Scheduled Academic Breaks – Belleville Campus

 - Each student is responsible for finding their own employment.

-For more information, visit CIC – Work off campus.
+For more information, visit IRCC– Work off campus.

 For more information to prepare you for working in Canada, please contact the Career Centre.